Do you run a business in Liverpool? Are you looking for reliable help from an SEO agency?

 By organizing your site into an optimized structure, we move all the marbles into separate jars / move all your related content to sit under what we call Parent / Cornerstone pages.
 This sends a much clearer message to Google as to what the separate categories / topics of your web site are.
 The result is that you will get much more relevant traffic to your website.
 Then, rather than landing on your website and having to click around to find the information they were searching for, that traffic will be taken directly to the page with the answers they seek.

 Another important aspect of the site structure review and recommendation is analysis and rebuilding your site’s main navigation menu.
 Many businesses have complex main menus with dropdowns that have more dropdowns.
 We work to simplify the main menu and create a flow chart that illustrates an optimised version we believe will help.
 Optimising the main menu works hand in hand with the site structure recommendations and the flow chart will further Illustrate and help explain the site structure recommendations we create for you.

 STEP 3 – 57 POINT SEO SETUP

 Since several of our team members are also web developers, we are able to work very efficiently on your site without needing to go back and forth with you and a 3rd party developer to make many changes and updates to your site.
 We’re not saying we don’t work with 3rd party developers – we do and have many good working relationships with developers for many businesses.
-However, we are able to do many tasks that many SEO agencies have difficulty with if they aren’t developers by eliminating the ‘middle man’.
+We are able to do many tasks that many Liverpool SEO agencies have difficulty with if they aren’t developers by eliminating the ‘middle man’.